Key takeaways:

 Over-the-counter (OTC) flu remedies: There are lots of OTC flu and cold remedies on the market.
 A pharmacist shares tips on choosing the best one for your symptoms.

-Fever, defined as a temperature over 100.4°F (38°C), isn’t as common as the other symptoms listed above.
+A fever, defined as a temperature over 100.4°F (38°C), isn’t as common as some of the other symptoms listed above.
 In other words, it’s possible to have the flu without a fever.
 This is especially true for older adults.

 For those who do get a fever, it usually appears early in a flu illness and lasts for a few days.

-Sore throat is a symptom for about 84% of adults with the flu.
-A sore throat may make swallowing painful, which can make it difficult to stay hydrated.
-It may also make your voice hoarse.
+A sore throat affects about 84% of adults with the flu.
+It can make swallowing painful, which can make it difficult to stay hydrated.
+A sore throat may also make your voice sound hoarse.

 Although the flu is primarily a respiratory infection, it can also cause gastrointestinal problems like diarrhea.
-This isn’t a common flu symptom in adults, as kids are more likely to get diarrhea when they have the flu.
+This isn’t a common flu symptom in adults.
+Kids are more likely to get diarrhea when they have the flu.
 But adults can develop flu-related diarrhea.
 It can last between 2 and 5 days.

 Rest